BrentLab/Dual_Threshold_Optimization/README.md

 - `--run_local` If no SLURM is available, set this flag to run DTO in serial fashion on your local machine.

 ## Output data
+After completing the above three steps, the DTO results are stored in a directory called `<output_dir>/summary/`.
+The following output files are of interest:
+- `summary.txt` Basic information of the DTO run: the numbers of TFs that have acceptable convergence, the corresponding TF-target edges and unique target genes.
+- `edges.csv` An adjacency list of the high-confidence edges.
+Each row is a tuple (TF, gene) representing the edge.
+- `acceptableTFs.csv` Detailed information of the DTO run for all analyzed TFs.
+Each row shows the DTO results for each TF, including the Venn diagram of the TFs' target sets, FDR lower bound estimate at sensitivity of 80%, overlap statistics such as hypergeometric p-value, and a list of bound and responsive target genes.